-Staff is proposing to add three new positions to the City of Bartlesville to meet the most prominent needs of our growing community.
+Staff is proposing to add four new positions to the City of Bartlesville to meet the most prominent needs of our growing community.
 One of the top concerns on the minds of many Bartlesville residents is the rise of homelessness.
 The rise of homelessness has resulted in increased vandalization of public facilities and a fear of crime along Pathfinder Parkway.
 While the City of Bartlesville is seeking to reduce homelessness proactively through partnership and our mental health response team, it is also important that we address the public concerns and vandalization of our public facilities related to the growth in homelessness.
-As such, we are proposing to add two new certified officers to our police department who will be dedicated to a park patrol unit.
+As such, we are proposing to add three new certified officers to our police department, two of which will be dedicated to a park patrol unit.
 This unit will be responsible for patrolling the Pathfinder Parkway and all connected parks.
 With this unit, we can better address the public's concerns and protect our investment in public spaces.
+The third officer will be another additional SRO at the high School.